wradlib/radolan-guide/notebooks/format.md

 ```
     Units: 0.1 mm

 Product and Datetime need to be extracted from the filename, so extra care has to be taken to not tamper with the filenames.
-Finally we exploit {func}`wradlib.io.open_radolan_mfdataset` to load the data into a consistent {class}`xarray.Dataset`.
+Finally, we exploit {func}`wradlib.io.open_radolan_mfdataset` to load the data into a consistent {class}`xarray.Dataset`.

 ```{code-cell} python
 fname = "../data/asc/RW-20221018.tar.gz"